rootkit-io/rootkit-io/README.md

 - 📀 Fun Fact - I prefer books over video tutorials.
 Love playing Video Games.

-- 📀 Love Malwares and rootkits.
+- 📀 Love Malwares and specially rootkits.

-- 📀 I program in C, Go and Assembly.
+- 📀 I program in C, Go and Assembly but not touched C and assembly for long time.

 - 📀 Currently programming going on brrrrrrr....